bigchuck/LPS/README.md

-# LPS
+# LPS - Large Program Structure

-Large Program Structure, a set of IBM mainframe assembler language macros for easy subroutine development
+Six assembler language macros for easier development of IBM mainframe assembler programs.
+Quickly build a program using the macros so that development effort is not derailed by register conflict concerns, base register exhaustion, and the need for modularization.

+THe macros are: LPSBEGIN, LPSBREAK, LPSXFR, LPSCALL, LPSRTNGO, and LPSRTNX.